North America·Mexico·Updated May 3, 2026

 What scams target tourists in Merida?

 The most frequently reported tourist scams in Merida are Fake Online Accommodation Listings, Taxi Overcharging Tourists, ATM Dynamic Currency Conversion, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Cozumel.

 Are taxis safe in Merida?